-Again, we use tSNE to render the activation of all six fc units to all the images of houses and faces (Figure VIII-6D).
-Even though the network was never trained with those images, it can still separate them quite well: the network achieved an accuracy of 86% in distinguishing faces from houses (where chance is 50%).
-The fc unit that showed the most distinct separation between faces and houses was the "sports car" unit (fc unit 4, Figure VIII-6E).
-This unit showed a stronger activation to faces ( $0.47\pm1.72$ ), compared to houses ( $-1.54\pm1.18$ ).
-If an investigator were to conduct a study with this network, and only showed images of faces and houses, the investigator would probably call this unit a "face" unit.
-Yet, the activation of this fc unit to sports cars was $4.59\pm2.27$ .
-Thus, merely showing a set of random images is not sufficient to interpret the activation of units in a network (see also the discussion in Section VI.4 and Section IX.9).
+Again, we use tSNE to render the activation of all six fc units to all the images of houses and faces (Figure 8.6D).
+Even though the network was never trained with those images, it can still separate them quite well: the network achieved an accuracy of 86 percent in distinguishing faces from houses (where chance is 50 percent).
+The fc unit that showed the most distinct separation between faces and houses was the "sports car" unit (fc unit 4, Figure 8.6E).
+This unit showed a stronger activation to faces (0.47 ± 1.72) , compared to houses (-1.54 ± 1.18) .
+If an investigator were to conduct a study with this network and only were to show images of faces and houses, the investigator would probably call this unit a "face" unit.
+Yet, the activation of this fc unit to sports cars was 4.59 ± 2.27 .
+Thus, merely showing a set of random images is not sufficient to interpret the activation of units in a network (see also the discussion in Section 6.4 and Section 9.9).

 The exercise of evaluating the activity of the network for images that it was never exposed to before also helps us make another point.
 Without retraining, the network can solve visual classification problems that it was not trained on.
 The dictionary of features and computations learned by the network while trying to separate six arbitrary random object classes is sufficiently rich to be able to distinguish other image categories.
-One could even go on and, starting with the network pre-trained to distinguish among these six categories, re-train the network for a new task.
-Such re-training is another example of transfer learning, introduced in Section VIII.6: training in one task first, and then using the pre-trained network as an initial condition to learn a new task.
+One could even go on and, starting with the network pre-trained to distinguish among these six categories, retrain the network for a new task.
+Such retraining is another example of transfer learning, introduced in Section 8.6: training in one task first and then using the pre-trained network as an initial condition to learn a new task.